Getting a PhD placement is not easy, which is why your PhD proposal needs to be passionate and convincing.

 There really isn’t a specific rule when it comes to the length of a PhD proposal.
-However, it’s generally accepted that it should be between 1,500 and 2,000 words.
+However, it’s generally accepted that it should be between 1,000 and 2,000 words.

 There seems to be some confusion over the terms “dissertation” and “PhD” and how you write proposals for each one.
 However, “dissertation” is just another name for your PhD research so the proposal for a dissertation would be the same since it’s quite literally the same thing.